 - Vegetable oil for frying (enough to cover the bottom of skillet 1" deep)

-- In a small saucepan, cook the dried apricots in 1/4 cup water, until apricots are tender and soft.
+In a small saucepan, cook dried apricots in 1/4 cup water, until tender and soft.

-- Add the cornstarch, sugar, salt, and butter to the pan.
+Add cornstarch, sugar, salt, and butter to pan.
 Mix well with the apricots.
 Continue cooking for 3-4 minutes or until mixture has thickened.
-If necessary, you may add additional water, if needed to thin mixture out just a bit.
+Add additional water, if needed, to thin mixture out a bit.

-- Once filling has chilled completely, make the pastry dough and roll out on a lightly floured work surface.
-Using a biscuit cutter or a glass, cut 3 inch circles out of the pastry dough.
+Once mixture thickens, remove it from heat.
+Pour into a small bowl, cover and chill completely.
+Once chilled completely, make the pastry dough and roll out on a lightly floured work surface.
+Using a biscuit cutter or a glass, cut 3 inch circles out of dough.

-- Spoon about a Tablespoonful of the filling into the center of one half of the dough.
-Do not overfill or fill to the edges or the filling will run out while you are crimping the dough!
+Spoon about a Tablespoonful of the filling into the center of one half of the dough.
+Do not overfill or fill to the edges or the filling will run out while you are crimping the edges!